|

 you have been outside in cold or windy weather.

-and on cold or windy days, wear layers to protect your skin from getting
+On cold or windy days, wear layers to protect your skin from getting dried out.

 - Don't moisturize in areas that are already naturally moist.